 world-class queer streets, Canal and Old Compton.

-Stalwart and anchor of the scene is undoubtedly the habitually rejuvenating Village Inn (152 Hurst Street; T: 0121 622 4742;
+Stalwart and anchor of the scene is undoubtedly the habitually rejuvenating Village Inn in Hurst Street itself, an upmarket,

 friendly gay pub pumping out music and drag into the wee small hours in its busy dance area.